Vir Das

-Personal life
+Biography

 Vir Das was born to Ranu Das and Madhur Das in Dehradun on 31 May 1979.
 He was raised in Nigeria and India.
 In Nigeria, he attended the Indian Language School in Lagos, Nigeria.
 In India, he attended The Lawrence School, Sanawar and Delhi Public School, Noida.
 After 18 months at Sri Venkateswara College, University of Delhi he went to the United States.
 There he obtained a bachelor's degree from Knox College, Galesburg, Illinois in Economics and Theatre with a concentration in performance.
-After graduating from Knox, Das was accepted into the Harvard University's and Moscow Arts Theatre for their joint Stanislavsky Program.
+After graduating from Knox, Das was accepted to Harvard University and Moscow Arts Theatre for their joint Stanislavsky Program.
 He has a sister Trisha, who is four years elder to him and is a published author and a documentary filmmaker.
 He has claimed in one of his shows that his grandfather was a Padma Shri awardee from Bengal.
-He married his girlfriend of five years, Shivani Mathur, in October 2014.
+He married his girlfriend after five years of relationship, Shivani Mathur, in October 2014.